2001 Houston Astros season: Performance overview

-Lance Berkman led the major leagues with 55 doubles, becoming the fifth Astro to headline the National League, and eighth instance overall.
-Prior to Berkman, Rusty Staub (1967), César Cedeño (twice, 1971 and 1972), fellow "Killer B's" Craig Biggio (thrice, 1994, 1998, and 1999) and Jeff Bagwell (1996).
-Berkman's effort was second in club history to Biggio's 56 in 1999.
+Lance Berkman established major league records for switch hitters with 94 extra-base hits and doubles (55), (Note: Remained the major league record until Brian Roberts collected 56 in 2009 (American League (AL)), situating Berkman as the NL single-season record-holder.
+For single seasons, switch-hitter, in the regular season, sorted by descending doubles.) while becoming the 16th major leaguer to swat 55 doubles in one season.
+(Note: Only Joe Medwick authored more than one such season (1936, 1937).
+Number of seasons player meets criteria, in the regular season, requiring doubles ≥ 55, sorted by descending instances.)
+He led the major leagues in doubles, becoming the fifth Astro to headline the National League, and eighth instance overall.
+Astros antedating Berkman included Rusty Staub (1967), César Cedeño (twice, 1971 and 1972), fellow "Killer B's" Craig Biggio (thrice, 1994, 1998, and 1999) and Jeff Bagwell (1996).
+Berkman's effort was second in club history to Biggio's 56 in 1999, who preceded Berkman as the 13th player to pound at least 55 doubles.

 Having won the Gold Glove Award, Brad Ausmus was named for the first time in his career, as well as becoming Houston's first catcher to receive the award.

-Oswalt, who pitched 28 games including 20 starts in total as a first-year major leaguer, turned in a 2.73 earned run average (ERA).
+Roy Oswalt, who pitched 28 games including 20 starts in total as a first-year major leaguer, turned in a 2.73 earned run average (ERA).
 With a stellar 14–3 win–loss record, this set the franchise record for wins by a rookie pitcher.
 Hence, Oswalt was recognized with The Sporting News NL Rookie Pitcher of the Year Award, the third Astros rookie pitcher named accordingly, succeeding Tom Griffin in 1969 and Al Osuna in 1991, and was the seventh Astros rookie overall.
 (Note: Astros positions players included Joe Morgan (1965), Greg Gross (1974), Jeffrey Leonard (1979), and Bagwell (1991).)

+Octavio Dotel established a then-club record for strikeouts by a relief pitcher, whiffing 145 over 105 innings pitched (IP), along with a 2.66 ERA, 7–5 record, and two saves.
+Billy Wagner, the previous held the team record-holder, did so by fanning 124 in 1999.
+Dotel became the third reliever in team history to obtain 100 strikeouts, joining Danny Darwin (1989), Xavier Hernandez (1993), and Wagner (1997 and 1999).
+(Note: For single seasons up to 2001, at least 80% games in relief, playing for HOU, in the regular season, requiring strikeouts ≥ 100, sorted by descending player name.)
+Dotel's stood as the team record until 2004, when Brad Lidge set a new National League record with 157 strikeouts.